SamSteffen/ECHO-Marketing/README.md

 <img src="https://github.com/SamSteffen/ECHO-Marketing/blob/main/Visualizations/Cumulative/matplotlib/Net_attendance_growth_by_series_cumulative.png" alt="Net attendance by series" width="400"/>

->**FINDING:**
->The above charts illustrate that despite continued increase in the number of people who receive ECHO Idaho day-of campaign emails, attendance at the ECHO sessions remains relatively constant over time.

 ---

 ## Summary
-- The efficacy of daily email campaigns on program attendance (the relationship between email open-rates and session attendance).
-- The efficacy of weekly email campaigns on program attendance (the realtionship between email open-rates and session attendance).
-- What can be learned from the ECHO sessions with the best attendance and the type of email campaign that was used to promote it?
-- What can be learned from the ECHO sessions with the worst attendance and the type of email campaigns used to promote it?
-- Using cumulative email and attendance data, establish a metric that can be used to determine successfull versus unsuccessful email campaigns for future marketing purposes.
+- In general, the data shows that despite steady and in some cases rapid increase of email recipients over time, attendance at ECHO sessions remains relatively constant.
+- New attendees appear in greater numbers at series kickoffs.
+This could be explained by various "special" email campaigns that are baked into the new series launches, that involve sending unsolicited emails to a wide list of contacts and promoting the information in partner publications for months in advance of the start-date.

 #### Questions for Further Analysis
 - If attendance remains constant despite increased email recipients, does this indicate that the attendees at ECHO sessions are circulating or are the sessions being attended consistently by the same audience?
+Further analysis is needed to determine this.
 - Do people forward our emails?
 - How many people are estimated to "fall through the cracks" because we lack a stable/reliable CRM (customer relations manager)?

-#### Projections
-- What are the population sizes of Idaho healthcare professionals?
-At what point will ECHO Idaho have reached all the healthcare professionals it can?
+- What is the impact of in-person proselytizing on session attendance and series registration (such as in-person conferences, site-visits, watch-parties, etc.)